-Not only is it the cheapest and easiest way I’ve found to make chicken, but you get a couple quarts of chicken broth from it too!
+Not only is slow cook chicken the easiest and least expensive way I’ve found to prepare it, but you get a couple quarts of chicken broth from it too!
+It is great on a busy day (every day) and an easy dinner meal.

-- A whole chicken (Usually available for under $2/lb for even organic)
+- A whole chicken (Usually available for under a reasonable price for even organic)

 - 1 tbsp butter